-In summer of 2018, the City of Austin discontinued the rewrite of its land development code, known as CodeNEXT.
+In the summer of 2018, the City of Austin discontinued the rewrite of its land development code, known as CodeNEXT.
 The City Manager provided direction in spring 2019 regarding initiating a new process to update the City's land development code, which has not been comprehensively updated since 1984.
+The Neighborhood Housing and Community Development Department will provide recommendations that incentivize affordable housing, expand housing choice, and reduce housing access barriers to include in the City's code re-write.
 There are also other efforts to revise sections of the code, such as an initiative called Affordability Unlocked, which will waive certain standards or regulatory barriers for affordable housing developments.
-To qualify, developments must have at least three units and reserve at least half the units for renters at, or below, 60% MFI or homeowners at, or below, 80% MFI.
+To qualify, developments must have at least three units and reserve at least half the units for renters at, or below, 60% MFI or homeowners at, or below 80% MFI.